chilian/rails_responsive_images/README.md

 # Rails responsive images

 A Rails image_tag() extension to generate HTML5 <picture> tag markup from the W3C HTML Responsive Images Extension Proposal.
-Dont't care about image resizing, the gem will do the work for you ;-)
+Dont't care about image resizing, the gem will do the work for you - on the fly ;-)

 ```ruby
 <picture>